glenndingli/Deep_Vision_Report/unet.md

 # Experiment Setup
 ## RGB Baseline
-A vanilla baseline U-net model are applied to take RGB images as input.
-We used vgg16 as network backbone and 3x3 convolution with 2x2 strides as encoder layers.
+A vanilla baseline U-net model are implemented to take RGB images as input.
+We used vgg16 as network backbone and 3x3 convolution with 2x2 strides as encoder layers and 512-256-128-64-32 channels with 2 upsampling rate as decoder layers, followed by 3x3 convolution with 2x2 strides each layer.

 ## Input Fusion
 Two different fusion approaches are applied to combine thermal information.
 As for input fusion, we concatenate RGB image and thermal image to get 4-channel input and put it into vanilla U-net.
 Since we had more information from thermal channel, we add more filters in network backbone in order to learn more features.